 - Prepaid taxes represent advance payment of real property taxes that will be applicable and expensed in the subsequent period.
-Payments are made in advance to take advantage of the discounts granted by the local government.
 Expired portion is charged to taxes and licenses reported as part of administrative expenses in the statement of comprehensive income. - Prepaid insurance represents unexpired portion of insurance paid during the year.

-10. Investment in an Associate
+10. Investment in Associate

-Investment in an Associate represents the 29.93% equity interest in ATN Solar Energy Group, Inc (ATN Solar).
+Investment in Associate represents the 29.93% equity interest in ATN Solar Energy Group, Inc (ATN Solar).
 Management believes that it exercises significant influence over the financial and operating policies of ATN Solar.